qimingXia/helloWord/README.md

 # helloWord
 just have a test
-my first test of gihub
+my first test of github